-When a permit is generated the rt- VBR_REQ is decreased by one and the rt- VBR_CDC is increased by $VBR_CDC(Init)$ and if necessary the

-Count Down process is reactivated (i.e., starts counting down again).
+When a permit is generated the rt- VBR_REQ is decreased by one, while the rt- VBR_CDC is increased with $VBR_CDC(Init)$ and if necessary the Count Down process is reactivated (i.e. starts counting down again).

-The rt- VBR_REQ reflects the number of waiting cells at the MS and is updated every time a request arrives.
-If, during an update, the old value of the rt- VBR_REQ is zero and if the Count Down process was put on hold, the Count Down Process is reactivated.
+The rt-VBR_REQ reflects the number of waiting cells at the MS and is updated every time a request arrives.
+If, during an update, the old value of the rt-VBR_REQ is zero and if the Count Down process is put on a hold, the Count Down Process is reactivated.